paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-023-burial-benefits.md

 (4) Regulations or procedures under paragraph (2) may provide for the use of a voucher system, or other system of reimbursement approved by the Secretary (or, with respect to Arlington National Cemetery, the Secretary of the Army), for payment for outer burial receptacles other than grave liners provided under such regulations or procedures.

-**(f)** The Secretary may furnish a casket or urn, of such quality as the Secretary considers appropriate for a dignified burial, for burial in a national cemetery of a deceased veteran in any case in which the Secretary—
+**(f)** The Secretary may furnish a casket or urn, of such quality as the Secretary considers appropriate for a dignified burial, for burial of a deceased veteran in a national cemetery or in a veterans cemetery of a State or tribal organization for which the Department has provided a grant under [section 2408 of this title](./chapter-024-national-cemeteries-and-memorials.md#section-2408) in any case in which the Secretary—

 (1) is unable to identify the veteran’s next of kin, if any; and

-(2) determines that sufficient resources for the furnishing of a casket or urn for the burial of the veteran in a national cemetery are not otherwise available.
+(2) determines that sufficient resources for the furnishing of a casket or urn for such burial are not otherwise available.

 **(g)**